j-herman/humble-noetic-bridge/README.md

 `docker run -it ros_bridge_image /bin/bash`

-Do not source any workspaces in this container for now, or the bridge will get confused.
+Do not source any workspaces in this terminal for now, or the bridge will get confused.

 Open additional terminals to interact with the container: